Infrared photography: History

 Infrared photography became popular with photography enthusiasts in the 1930s, when suitable film was introduced commercially.
 The Times regularly published landscape and aerial photographs taken by their staff photographers using Ilford infrared film.
 By 1937, 33 kinds of infrared film were available from five manufacturers including Agfa, Kodak and Ilford.

 Infrared movie film was also available and was used to create day-for-night effects in motion pictures.
 A notable example being the pseudo-night aerial sequences in the movie The Bride Came C.O.D., starring James Cagney and Bette Davis.

 False-color infrared photography became widely practiced with the introduction of Kodak Ektachrome Infrared Aero Film and Ektachrome Infrared EIR.
-The first version of this, known as Kodacolor Aero-Reversal-Film, was developed by Clark and others at the Kodak for camouflage detection in the 1940s.
+The first version of this, known as Kodacolor Aero-Reversal-Film, was developed by Clark and others at Kodak for camouflage detection in the 1940s.
 The EIR film became more widely available in the form of 35 mm film in the 1960s but has been since discontinued.

 Infrared photography became popular with a number of 1960s recording artists, because of the unusual results; Jimi Hendrix, Donovan, Frank Zappa and the Grateful Dead all issued albums with infrared cover photos.
 The unexpected colors and effects that infrared film can produce fit well with the psychedelic aesthetic emerging in the 1960s.